lightify97/Sort-and-Search-Experiments---Javascript/README.md

 # The aims of this project are:

-1)Build a visual representation of the sorting process using Javascript, jQuery, and HTML.
+1) Build a visual representation of the sorting process using Javascript, jQuery, and HTML.

-2)Show the search process using Javascript, jQuery, and CSS.
+2) Show the search process using Javascript, jQuery, and CSS.

 These are the initial problems that I want to solve.
 The sort algorithm should be seen in real time, i.e, I want the sorting process to happen visually on the HTML page.
 So you will see each element being moved to it's respective position until the entire array is sorted.